exasol/tableau-connector/doc/developer_guide/developer_guide.md

 You can either run the tests completely on the remote machine or start them on your local machine.

 #### Start tests on remote machine

+This assumes you are using an AWS instance running Amazon Linux 2.

 1. Setup the instance with a UI as described [here](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-linux-2-install-gui/).
 2. Install a Chrome browser as this will be used for running the UI tests.